[Herald Interview] KIS Vietnam to become first foreign brokerage to launch covered warrants in Vietnam

 Investors in CWs may opt to either exercise the warrants or hold them until the predetermined date, in accordance with the performance of underlying stocks.

 CWs are classified as call warrants and put warrants.
 If an investor bets on a price hike, an investor may choose to buy the underlying asset for gains before maturity, if its value is higher than the strike price.
 On the other hand, those investing in put warrants can make a profit by selling an underlying asset, if its value is lower than the exercise price.

 Park did not elaborate on how many CW codes it will issue for investors in Vietnam and what are their underlying assets.

 The CEO said the brokerage is still testing the waters to pinpoint investment products most suitable for Vietnam’s financial sector.
 He added that there are some limits in hedging risks through stock acquisitions due to KIS Vietnam’s status as a foreign investor subject to ownership restrictions applied to listed companies in insurance, security and telco sectors.

-This article was sponsored by the Korea Press Foundation.
+This article is the result of collaboration between the Korea Herald and Antara, sponsored by the Korea Press Foundation.

 By Son Ji-hyoung (email@example.com)

 MOST POPULARMore articles by this writer Back to List